gentrylamb/dsan6750-final-project/README.md

 - **Visualization**: Mapping accident densities, clustering patterns, and tessellations to interpret results.

 ## Findings
-- Fatal car accidents exhibit significant spatial clustering on reservations.
+- Fatal car accidents exhibit some spatial clustering on reservations.
 - Off-reservation accident patterns are more dispersed, with weaker spatial clustering.
 - The road system likely influences spatial patterns, suggesting the need for a refined observation window in future analyses.